FranckyU/YepSlider/README.md

 That'all ! you can test your page and you'll see.

 Notes:
-- slider boxes MUST be displayed inline, use float:left or display: inline-block, or add the right class for that from your favorite CSS framework (We use bootstrap so it should be something like `col` or `span`)
+- .slide-box MUST be displayed inline, use float:left or display: inline-block, or add the right class for that from your favorite CSS framework (We use bootstrap so it should be something like `col` or `span`)
+- #slider must have the CSS rule overflow: hidden
+- .slide-box AND #slider MUST have the same width
-- Don't forget setting the slider element and slider boxes height in your CSS (idealy equals)
+- Don't forget setting the #slider container and .slide-box heights in your CSS (IDEALY equal but you can center vertically the sliding boxes within the #slider container)

 ### ADDING SHORTCUTS